 Signs Your Dog May Be in Pain

-Often, dogs are quite stoic when it comes to pain, unless it the pain is severe.
+It’s important to look out for the signs of pain in dogs.
+Often, dogs are quite stoic when it comes to pain, unless the pain is severe.
 When a dog’s pain becomes severe, one telling sign is that they may vocalize more than normal, either with whining or barking, and especially when you touch them.

 A dog that suffers from chronic pain however, may present with more subtle symptoms.
 These symptoms can range from lethargy and listlessness, a lack of appetite, and depression, to other behavior changes such as agitation and snapping at people when they are normally friendly and loving.
 Dogs that are typically reserved or withdrawn may become overly affectionate and clingy, seeking your attention constantly.